QAInsights/Testing-Jokes-Memes/README.md

 # 😆 Software Testing Jokes/Memes

-> Collection of software testing related jokes/memes.
+> 😎 Collection of software testing related jokes/memes.
-> Send me a PR if you know a good joke or meme.
+> ✍ Send me a PR if you know a good joke or meme.
 Please add the credit if available.
+> 🙏 Please credit the authors, if you are using the above memes or jokes.

 ## 🎨 Memes ⚡